Ayushjhax/dataMining/README.md

 ## Project Overview

-This project aims to develop a machine learning model to predict the likelihood of diabetes in patients based on various medical parameters.
+This project aims to develop a machine-learning model to predict the likelihood of diabetes in patients based on various medical parameters.
 The dataset used for this project is the Pima Indians Diabetes Database, which contains several features such as glucose level, blood pressure, insulin level, and BMI.

 ## Table of Contents